nandha2804/Copy-Paste-Extension/README.md

 # Enable Copy Paste Extension

 A Chrome extension that enables copy and paste functionality on websites that try to prevent it.
-This extension removes copy/paste restrictions and text selection blocking from any webpage.
+This extension carefully removes copy/paste restrictions without affecting the website's layout or functionality.

 ## Features

-- Enables text selection on any website
+- Enables text selection and copy/paste on protected websites
-- Allows copying and pasting of text
-- Works with right-click context menu
+- Works with right-click context menu for copy/paste
+- Non-intrusive: doesn't modify website appearance
-- Supports iframes content
+- Supports text inside iframes when possible
 - Handles dynamically loaded content
-- Works across all websites
-- Maintains selection highlighting

 ## Installation